mk-fg/reliable-discord-client-irc-daemon/README.docker-permissions.md

 <a name=hdr-if_you_re_using_default_volume_spec_in_d.9MBw></a>
 ## If you're using default `config:/config` volume spec in docker-compose.yml

-Then that "named docker volume" SHOULD be created by docker with correct uid/gid set for the container on first `docker-compose up` invocation.
+Then that "named docker volume" *should* be created by docker with correct uid/gid set for the container on first `docker-compose up` invocation.

 Then if you change these uid/gid values after that volume is already created, it **won't** change permissions on this volume, so either: